Rules and Regulations

 A local rule will be in effect at all tournaments for the use of all devices that do not use gradient, slope, or any other subjective means to give distances.
-If you have any questions about a certain device please consult with us before using the device in our events.
+If you have any questions about a certain device please consult with us before using the device on TOUR.

 Non-conforming Clubs Policy

 The AGA TOUR plays strictly by USGA rules with the exception of our “lost ball” rule.
-Therefore all non-conforming clubs will not be allowed to be used on the AGA.
+Therefore, all non-conforming clubs will not be allowed to be used on the AGA TOUR.
 Use of these clubs will automatically disqualify you.

 Cell Phone Policy

 Although the AGA has not totally banned cell phones, to insure consideration for others, the following local rule will be implemented.
 Once you arrive to your first tee, the phone must be turned off or on silent mode.
 A cell phone ringing will be subject to a one stroke penalty.
 Talking on the cell phone is strongly discouraged and will only be allowed between holes if you must talk on your cell phone.
-Please also make sure even if you have to talk between your playing of holes that you do not bother any competitors or effect the pace of play.
+Please also make sure that if you must use your phone between holes, that you do not bother any competitors or affect the pace of play.
 If a player does talk on their phone during the play of a hole, they will be subject to a one stroke penalty.

 AGA TOUR Flighting Rules

 Fortunately sandbagging is rarely, if ever, an issue in the AGA.
 This is because we have checks and balances in place to insure fairness to all.
 Your current handicap index is pulled up before each tournament you play in order for us to put you in the correct flight.
-In order to insure fairness to all, the handicap adjustment rule has been created to handle certain situations that may arise.
-All aspects of the handicap adjustment rule is subject to the commissioner’s discretion.
+The handicap revision date that will be used will be the latest revision as long as that revision date is not sooner than 5 days prior to an event in which case the previous revision will be used.
+This is used in almost all situations.
+However, in order to ensure fairness to all, the Force Reduction rule has been created to handle certain situations that may arise.
+All aspects of the Force Reduction rule is subject to the commissioner’s discretion.

 The differentials of posted tournament scores are used and compared to the player’s index at the time of the win.
 Regardless of flight size, if the differential is 3 better than the index, the win is considered a qualifying win.
 If the differential is greater than the index, the win may be considered a qualifying win if the flight size was greater than 10 and the commissioner feels course conditions, quality of field, etc warrant it.
 If the differential is between 1 and 3 strokes better than the index, the win will be considered a qualifying win by commissioner’s discretion.